MuggaMugga/spark_diffusion/README.md

 y.get_transformed_data()<br />

 After this the final diffusion map will be stored in y.dmap.
 Included in this project is a jupyter notebook that illustrates this process for a simple dataset.
-If you want a simple environment to test this class I recommend the jupyter/pyspark-notebook.
+If you want a simple environment to test this class I recommend the jupyter/pyspark-notebook docker container.
 You will only need to install the sparkDiffusionMap module.